geomechanics/mpm-libraries/README.md

-# mpm-libraries
+# Geomechanics MPM libraries
-Additional libraries and codes that are useful to run geomechanics/mpm.
+This repository contains a collection of additional libraries and codes that are useful to run [Geomechanics MPM](https://github.com/geomechanics/mpm).